Audio:

 "Subterranean Homesick Blues"/"She Belongs To Me" - 7"

-mono single, CBS LL-764-C (Japan), Jun 1965:
+test pressing and commercial mono single, CBS LL-764-C (Japan), Jul 1965:

-Bizarrely, the record labels of Wil Gielen's copy each have a sticker over
+Bizarrely, the record labels of Wil Gielen's commercial copy (not

 the CBS logo and a ring of tape covering the copyright information round the